matrix-org/matrix-spec-proposals/drafts/cs-v2-http-api.rst

 GET parameters::

     from: the chunk token to paginate from
-    Otherwise same as initialSync, except "compact", "since" and "presence" are not implemented
+    Otherwise same as /sync, except "since", "timeout", "presence" and "set_presence" are not implemented

 Returns ``200 OK``:

 .. code:: javascript

-    // events precisely as per a room's events key as returned by initialSync {
+    // events precisely as per a room's events key as returned by sync, with the events expanded out inline {
         "chunk": [{
             "age": 28153452, // how long as the destination HS had the message + how long the origin HS had the message